hipster-philology/pyrrha/contribute.md

 fixture you can simply got to `/corpus/<id>/fixtures` and you will be able to get python code printed to your page.

-To browse the application with data sample, you can run `python manage.py fixtures_to_db` after having created or recreated the database.
+To browse the application with data sample, you can run `python manage.py db-fixtures` after having created or recreated the database.

 You can contribute fixtures by adding a corpus in db_fixtures and fixtures following the